salesforce-heroku-workshops/java-play-workshop/03-deploy-your-application-on-heroku.md

     heroku open

-  After pushing your changes to Heroku and triggering deployment, you will be shown the address (URL) of your application, so you can also copy/paste that into your browser.
+  When you pushed changes to Heroku git repository and it triggering a successful deployment, you would have been shown the address (URL) of your application at the end.
+You could also copy/paste that address into your browser.

+  You can now visit the website of your live application and give that address to others.

 [Back to top...](#top)